Skip to main content

 Streaming Data

-Basically, real-time data means fast processing, while streaming data is a continuous flow from start to finish, often processed right away.
-Real-time data analysis usually handles streaming data, but not all systems that process streaming data are truly instant; some might have a delay.
+Basically, real-time data means quick processing, while streaming data flows continuously and is often processed immediately.
+Real-time data analysis typically deals with streaming data, but not all systems processing streaming data are instant; some may have delays.

 Challenges of Real-time Data